Sailesh ChowdhuryPresident and CEO

 Gary MitchellNavy Support Systems

-Mr. Mitchell has over 35 years of experience in management, design, development, test, integration and maintenance of US Navy Combat Systems.
+Mr. Mitchell has over 35 years of experience in management, design, software engineering and development, test, integration and maintenance of US Navy Combat Systems and Commercial business operations.
 Mr. Mitchell served in the US Navy as a Surface Warfare Officer on littoral ships as Operations Department Head, Communications Officer, and Navigator and as a Computer Systems test officer while ashore.
 He has designed US Navy combat system components for Command & Control tracking and weapons systems for the AEGIS class ships.
 He has provided direct onboard test and data support for the qualification missile tests for the US Navy.
 He also provided BCI track processor design and coding implementation for the NOAA/National Severe Storm Laboratories (NSSL) and FAA weather prototypes.
 Mr. Mitchell designed and implemented software solutions for users at NSWC, Philadelphia and Carderock.

 Mr. Mitchell worked for RCA Missile and Radar (now Lockheed-Martin) as a manager for the Integration and Testing of AEGIS baselines.